Kapaya/px21/paper.md

 # Motivating Examples {#sec:demos}

-In this section, we show how end-users can create, extend and repair adapters for Wildcard via demonstration.<span class="pdf-only"> These demos are best viewed as videos in the online version of this paper (\url{https://kapaya.github.io/px21}).</span>
+In this section, we show how end-users can create, extend and repair adapters for Wildcard via demonstration.

 ## Creating An Adapter